miyako/4d-presentation-2026-06-10/synthetic-query.md

+## Initial Draft

+Prompt an LLM to generate the prompt:

 ```
 write for me a system prompt for a frontier LLM to generate synthetic queries to fine-tune an embedding model. the primary objective is to generate queries that force maximum separation between relevant, partially relevant, most irrelevant, and completely irrelevant passages. the corpus to query are all technical articles about a specific software product, "4D".